SystemsApproach/tcpcc/tcp_ip.rst

 ..
 	This chapter still includes too much detail.
+        For my taste, including the IP header is overkill - bsd

 To understand the Internet's approach to congestion, it's necessary to first talk about the assumptions and design decisions built into the Internet architecture.
 This chapter does that, and in doing so, gives enough detail about the TCP/IP protocol stack to understand the specifics of the congestion control mechanisms introduced in later chapters.
-For more complete coverage of TCP and IP, we recommend
+For more complete coverage of TCP and IP, we recommend the following.

 .. _reading_tcpip:
 .. admonition:: Further Reading